PacktPublishing/Embedded-Linux-for-Developers/README.md

 #Embedded Linux for Developers

-This is the code repository for [Embedded Linux for Developers], published by Packt.
+This is the code repository for Embedded Linux for Developers, published by Packt.
 It contains all the supporting project files necessary to work through the course from start to finish.

 ##What you will learn